History of the graphical user interface: Desktop

-The WIMP interface incorporates three mouse buttons (named Select, Menu and Adjust), context-sensitive menus, window order control (i.e. send to back) and dynamic window focus (a window can have input focus at any position on the stack).
-The Icon bar (Dock) holds icons which represent mounted disc drives, RAM discs, running applications, system utilities and docked: Files, Directories or inactive Applications.
-These icons have context-sensitive menus and support drag-and-drop behaviour.
+The WIMP interface incorporates three mouse buttons (named Select, Menu and Adjust), context-sensitive menus, window stack control (i.e. send to back) and dynamic window focus (a window can have input focus at any position on the stack).
+The Icon bar (Dock) holds icons which represent mounted disc drives, RAM discs, network directories, running applications, system utilities and docked: Files, Directories or inactive Applications.
+These icons and open windows have context-sensitive menus and support drag-and-drop behaviour.
 They represent the running application as a whole, irrespective of whether it has open windows.

+The application has control of the context-sensitive menus, inapplicable menu choices can be 'greyed out' to make them unavailable.
+Menus have their own titles and may be moved around the desktop by the user.
+Any menu can have further sub-menus or a new window for complicated choices.

-The GUI is centred around the concept of files.
+The GUI is centered around the concept of files.
 The Filer displays the contents of a disc.
 Applications are run from the Filer view and files can be dragged to the Filer view from applications to perform saves.
+The opposite can perform a load.
+With their co-operation data can be copied or moved directly between applications by saving (dragging) to another application.

 Application directories are used to store applications.
 The OS differentiates them from normal directories through the use of a pling (exclamation mark, also called shriek) prefix.
 Double-clicking on such a directory launches the application rather than opening the directory.
 The application's executable files and resources are contained within the directory, but normally they remain hidden from the user.
 Because applications are self-contained, this allows drag-and-drop installation and removal.

+Files are normally typed.
+RISC OS has some predefined types.
+Applications can supplement the set of known types.
+Double-clicking a file with a known type will launch the appropriate application to load the file.

 The RISC OS Style Guide encourages a consistent look and feel across applications.
 This was introduced in RISC OS 3 and specifies application appearance and behaviour.
 Acorn's own main bundled applications were not updated to comply with the guide until 's Select release in 2001.